AdaptiveCpp/AdaptiveCpp/doc/pcuda.md

 # AdaptiveCpp portable CUDA (PCUDA)

+**Note**: PCUDA is under development and in WIP/experimental state.
+Only a small subset of the target functionality is currently implemented (see feature support further down)

 AdaptiveCpp supports a dialect of the CUDA/HIP language called portable CUDA (PCUDA).
 This is exclusively supported with the generic JIT compiler (`--acpp-targets=generic`), and is supported on all backends.
 Similarly to using `--acpp-targets=generic` with SYCL or C++ standard parallelism code (stdpar), AdaptiveCpp can JIT-compile the input PCUDA code for any target from a single binary, including CPUs, NVIDIA GPUs, AMD GPUs, and Intel GPUs.